 Whether you prefer homemade pie crust or store-bought, this traditional old-fashioned dessert is the perfect pie recipe for Thanksgiving and Christmas!

-This old-fashioned pecan pie recipe is straight from my grandma’s kitchen.
+This old-fashioned pecan pie recipe is straight from my grandma’s kitchen and has always a part of our holiday desserts.
+But, it’s delicious any time of year!

 I’ve been fortunate to have a large collection of heirloom recipes from my grandmother and a few family farms.
 This is my grandmother’s classic pecan pie recipe.
 I love that I still have her handwritten recipe card.
 It’s such a wonderful memory of my French Canadian grandmother and everything she baked from scratch.